-In order to illustrate the features of the code, we presented three galaxy models, composed of two stellar components, a spherical NFW DM halo and a central supermassive BH.
+In order to illustrate the features of our modeling procedure, we presented three galaxy models, composed of two stellar components, a spherical NFW DM halo and a central supermassive BH.
 In the JJE model, the total spherical stellar profile and one ellipsoidal stellar component, both Jaffe models, are assigned; the second stellar component is given by their difference.
-This model, when the DM halo is absent, has several properties available in analytical form, and thus has been used to test the code.
+This model, when the DM halo is absent, has several properties available in analytical form (in particular in \citetalias{cmpz21}), and thus has been used to test the procedure and the code.
 The JHD model consists of a large and massive MN stellar disc, coupled with an ellipsoidal Jaffe stellar model, that can be seen as the stellar halo of a disc galaxy.
 In the JLD model, an ellipsoidal Jaffe component dominates in mass, and a MN stellar disc is small, inner and counter-rotating, as sometimes found in early-type galaxies.

+As a fourth application, we explored the accuracy of one of the 3MN decompositions proposed by \citet{smith2015} to reproduce the kinematical fields of double-exponential discs.
+We confirmed the excellent agreement of the rotation curves of the two models in the equatorial plane, at least out to $\sim 10R_d$.
+We also found that $\upsilon_\mathrm{los}$ tends to be larger for the double-exponential disc than for its 3MN representation, but overall the agreement is rather good, even outside the equatorial plane.
+A different situation is found for $\sigma_\mathrm{los}$: the values are significantly larger in the 3MN model, which also presents a characteristic hourglass-shaped vertical distribution.
+Some care is thus recommended when using a 3MN decomposition to infer the properties of observed disc galaxies.

-Ongoing applications of JASMINE2 include the building of multi-component galaxy models for numerical simulations of gas flows in galaxies \citep[e.g.][Ciotti et al. 2021 in preparation]{negri_pos_pel_ciot14, gan_ciot19, gan_choi19}; the study of circumnuclear stellar discs (also with counter-rotation, see e.g. \citealt{morelli04, kraj15, mitzkus17, sormani20}; see also \citealt{capp-rev16}); a systematic exploration of galaxy models constrained to lie on the major observed Scaling Laws, extending the statistical approach pioneered in \citet{bertin-ciot-delprinc02} and \citet{lanz-ciot03}.
+Ongoing applications of the presented modeling procedure, and in particular of JASMINE2, include the building of multi-component galaxy models for numerical simulations of gas flows in galaxies (e.g. \citealt{negri_pos_pel_ciot14, gan_ciot19, gan_choi19}; \citetalias{ciot_gan21} et al. in preparation); the study of circumnuclear stellar discs (also with counter-rotation, see e.g. \citealt{morelli04, kraj15, mitzkus17, sormani20}; see also \citealt{capp-rev16}); a systematic exploration of galaxy models constrained to lie on the major observed Scaling Laws, extending the statistical approach pioneered in \citet{bertin-ciot-delprinc02} and \citet{lanz-ciot03}.